123Studios/bat2exe/README.md

+# Star the repo for development to continue.
 # Bat2Exe
 Project continued by 123Studios.
 Based off Batchfuscator by Batchfuscation.
 UI designer might broken on your end.
 Will fix give patience.